Swiss Chard and Mushroom Squares

 - Cut stems off of chard, cut chard into thin ribbons, then chop coarsely.

-- Wash chard in salad spinner or colander and spin or blot dry.
+- Wash chard in salad spinner (affiliate link) or colander and spin or blot dry.

-- Heat remaining 2 tsp. olive oil over medium heat in the pan you sauteed the mushrooms in.
+- Heat remaining 2 tsp. olive oil over medium heat in the pan you cooked the mushrooms in.

-- Add the chopped chard all at once and saute, stirring, just until the chard is wilted (about 3 minutes.)
+- Add the chopped chard all at once and cook, stirring, just until the chard is wilted (about 3 minutes or slightly less.)

-- Add the sauteed chard to mushroom mixture;
+- Add the partly-cooked chard to mushroom mixture;

-- Then add the grated cheese, beaten eggs, and Spike Seasoning and mix together.
+- Then add the grated cheese, beaten eggs, and Spike Seasoning (or other all-purpose seasoning blend) and mix together.

-- Spray Mini Loaf Pan or 9″ X 13″ inch glass or crockery casserole dish with olive oil or non-stick spray.
+- Spray Mini Loaf Pan (affiliate link) or 9″ X 13″ inch glass or crockery casserole dish with olive oil or non-stick spray.

 - This is good served with sour cream.